secondreason/Udacity_Final_Project-Ed.3-/README.md

  2. `\C tournament` Connect to database tournament.

- 3.`\I tournament.sql` Creating all tables and views from file.
+ 3. `\I tournament.sql` Creating all tables and views from file.

-5.To run test type python tournament_test.py.
+8.To run test, type `python tournament_test.py`.

 Have fun.